 What the False Claims Act Does Not Do

 Although the False Claims Act is an extremely powerful tool for combating fraud, it is also a tool that is sharply constrained by both the law and economics of litigation.
-Understanding what the False Claims Act cannot not do is vital when considering a qui tam lawsuit.
+Understanding what the False Claims Act cannot do is vital when considering a qui tam lawsuit.
 The False Claims Act does not:

 Cover Tax Fraud